Rams’ Super Bowl win was thrilling yet didn’t compare with rest of wild NFL postseason

 Recency bias is real.
 The moment can make prisoners out of all of us.
 But can you remember a month of pro football that was this exhilarating?
 Outside of the first round — which featured four games in which the victor won by at least six points — there wasn’t a single contest that didn’t have its fans averaging a triple-digit heart rate.

-The Bengals, Rams and 49ers all won their second-round matchups with walk-off field goals.
+The Bengals, Rams and 49ers all won their second-round matchups with walkoff field goals.
 But those games all paled to the second-round duel between the Chiefs and Bills, which ended with a Kansas City overtime win after a near-unfathomable comeback.

-A week later the Bengals came back from a 21-3 deficit to beat the Chiefs with a walk-off overtime field goal, and the Rams rallied from 10 points down to beat the Niners by three and advance to the Super Bowl.
+A week later the Bengals came back from a 21-3 deficit to beat the Chiefs with a walkoff overtime field goal, and the Rams rallied from 10 points down to beat the Niners by three and advance to the Super Bowl.
 Of the last seven NFL games played this season, six were decided by three points — and the Chiefs’ six-point win over Buffalo came after regulation.

 You want parity?
 You want unpredictability?
 It’s hard to argue you’re going to find a greater abundance of those things outside the NFL.